-CIFAL Philippines, as one of only three CIFAL centers hosted by an academic institution, is dedicated to conducting research on its thematic focus areas of migration, gender and sustainable development.
-For 2017, the center is undertaking the following initiatives:
+UP CIFAL Philippines, as one of only four CIFAL centers hosted by an academic institution and which is affiliated to the UN Institute for Training and Research (UNITAR) , is dedicated to conducting research and capacitating government agencies and the youth on its thematic focus areas of migration, gender equality and sustainable development.
+For 2018, the center is undertaking the following initiatives:

 Data Snapshot on Korean Migration to the Philippines

 UP CIFAL Philippines initiated a pilot study on the Korean migration to the Philippines by consolidating current and unpublished data from the different government agencies in the country and South Korea.
 This pilot study was released on July 31, 2018 in a data snapshot form to communicate the results to different readers (from researchers and development practitioners to the public).
 The data snapshot outlines the profile of the Korean migrants in the Philippines, the typology and drivers of their migration, their geographical distribution in the country, and some key challenges in migrating to the Philippines.

 In March 2018, UP CIFAL Philippines convened a group of migration professionals to discuss the outlook for the country’s diaspora.
 In this meeting, the group identified the so-called “big questions” that must be answered and that correspond to the most pressing issues that confront Overseas Filipinos, most especially workers in vulnerable sectors.

 One key recommendation that was raised during the March meeting was the need to formulate a migration roadmap or “exit strategy” that will chart the commitments and actions necessary for the Philippines to encourage the reintegration of migrants and fully realize the development potential of migration.

 This Philippine Migration and Development Roadmap Initiative (PMDRI) is an attempt to identify possible steps forward and strategies to address diverse migration challenges.